matipina/course_similarity/readme.md

 ## Overview

-The **Course Recommender App** helps students find similar courses based on course descriptions.
+The **Course Recommender App** helps students at The New School find similar courses based on course descriptions.
 It also assists academic leaders in identifying overlapping content in the curriculum.

+**Disclaimer:** I paused the development of this app, not sure when I'll get back to it.

 ## Features